23 February 2022 (updated: 24 July 2024)

 How does streaming work?

 So, how does streaming work exactly?
-When streaming, the digital media playing on the user’s device is stored remotely on content providers’ servers or cloud platforms.
+When streaming, the digital media playing on the user’s device is stored remotely on streaming providers’ servers or cloud platforms, ensuring that video content is delivered efficiently.
 The stored data travels from these servers or the cloud, in segments called “packets” instead of all at once.

 These packets are then transmitted over the internet individually, allowing parts of the file to arrive on your device much more quickly due to their smaller size.
 As these packets arrive, the media player on your device interprets the data and begins recombining these packets or “buffering” them.